Dessine-Moi-un-Alpaga/website/README.md

 # What is this?

-An application for serving and managing [the website of our alpaca breeding farm 🦙](https://dessinemoiunalpaga.com).
+An application for serving and managing [the website of our alpaca breeding farm](https://dessinemoiunalpaga.com) 🦙

 # Prerequisites